pluskal-lab/DreaMS/README.md

+WORK IN PROGRESS

-# DreaMS (Deep Representations Empowering the Annotation of Mass Spectra)
+<h1 align="center">DreaMS (Deep Representations Empowering the Annotation of Mass Spectra)</h1>

 <p align="center">
   <img src="assets/dreams_background.png"/>
 </p>

-Source code for the paper ["Emergence of molecular structures from repository-scale self-supervised learning on tandem mass spectra"](https://chemrxiv.org/engage/chemrxiv/article-details/6626775021291e5d1d61967f).

-This GitHub repository is a work in progress.
-We are planning to transform it into a user-friendly Python package during July-August 2024.
+DreaMS (Deep Representations Empowering the Annotation of Mass Spectra) is a transformer-based neural network designed to interpret tandem mass spectrometry (MS/MS) data, introduced in the paper ["Emergence of molecular structures from repository-scale self-supervised learning on tandem mass spectra"](https://chemrxiv.org/engage/chemrxiv/article-details/6626775021291e5d1d61967f).
+Pre-trained in a self-supervised manner on millions of unannotated spectra from the new GeMS (GNPS Experimental Mass Spectra) dataset, DreaMS learns rich molecular representations by predicting masked spectral peaks and chromatographic retention orders.
+Fine-tuned for tasks such as spectral similarity, molecular fingerprint prediction, chemical property inference, and fluorine detection, DreaMS achieves state-of-the-art performance across multiple mass spectrometry interpretation tasks.
+The DreaMS Atlas, a molecular network of 201 million MS/MS spectra annotated with DreaMS representations, and pre-trained models are publicly available for further research and development.

+This repository contains the code for the DreaMS project and showcases how to:

+- 🚀 Obtain DreaMS representations of MS/MS spectra and use them for downstream tasks such as spectral similarity search or molecular networking.
+- 🤖 Fine-tune DreaMS for your tasks of interest.
+- 💎 Download and use the large-scale GeMS dataset of unannotated MS/MS spectra.
+- 🌐 Explore the DreaMS Atlas, a molecular network of 201 million MS/MS spectra annotated with DreaMS representations.

 ## How to install